bpoulliot/ollama-intel-arc/README.md

 # Run Ollama and Stable Diffusion with your Intel Arc GPU

 Effortlessly deploy a Docker-based solution that uses [Open WebUI](https://github.com/open-webui/open-webui) as your user-friendly
+AI Interface and [Ollama](https://github.com/ollama/ollama) for integrating Large Language Models (LLM).

+Additionally, you can run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) or [SD.Next](https://github.com/vladmandic/sdnext) docker containers to streamline Stable Diffusion capabilities

-AI Interface, [Ollama](https://github.com/ollama/ollama) for integrating Large Language Models (LLM), and [SD.Next](https://github.com/vladmandic/sdnext) to streamline Stable Diffusion capabilities, all while tapping into the power of Intel Arc Series GPUs on Linux systems by using [Intel® Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
+All these containers have been optimized for Intel Arc Series GPUs on Linux systems by using [Intel® Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).

 ![screenshot](resources/open-webui.png)